davekirby/EFFProject/report/PROJ_KirbyD.md

 *Figure 18: Lunar Lander in action*

 The observations are eight floating point values in the range of -inf to inf.
-The first two values are the coordinates of the lander, where (0, 0) is the coordinate of the center of the landing pad.
+The first two values are the coordinates of the lander, where (0, 0) is the coordinate of the centre of the landing pad.
 The other values are undocumented.

 The actions are two floats, the first is the thrust of the main engine (-1.0 to 1.0) and the second is the thrust for the side engines (-1.0 to 1.0), where negative values are left thrust and positive values are right thrust.